Grow Hemp in Massachusetts

 4) Where can I get Department-approved hemp seed?

-The Department does not provide a list of approved hemp seed vendors.
-To qualify as an approved seed distributor, seeds must be accompanied by documentation demonstrating that that they will produce hemp with a THC level of no more than 0.3 percent.
-(Seeds at CBD Seed Labs are 100% USDA compliant)
+The Department does not publish an approved vendor list.
+Seeds must include documentation demonstrating they will produce hemp at ≤0.3% THC to qualify.
+(Seeds at CBD Seed Labs are 100% USDA compliant.)

-5) Is it legal to manufacture delta-8 THC from hemp?
+5) Is it legal to manufacture delta-8 THC from hemp in Massachusetts?